 How to Be a Talent Advisor

 Good news.
 At Recruiting Toolbox, we’ve listened to hiring managers at hundreds of companies in 20+ countries, and almost ALL of them want their recruiters to step up and play more of a Talent Advisor role.
 Bad news – it doesn’t “just happen.”
 It takes real work and courage.
-Below are resources to help ensure you’re going beyond an order taker to play a more strategic role around recruiting strategies, process leadership, insights, and education.
+Below are free recruiter resources to help ensure you’re going beyond an order taker to play a more strategic role around recruiting strategies, process leadership, insights, and education.

 Self diagnose: Am I doing the things Talent Advisors do?